derlistigelurch/RobotCommander/README.md

 # Robot Commander
-A small turn based strategy game, written in C/C++.
+A small turn based strategy game written in C/C++.

 The game is still under development. :D